jnozzi/cocoadev.com/SiteContent/General/YetAnotherMemoryManagementExplanationRequest.markdown

 ----

 Agreed.
-My C is a bit rusty since I spent a good while focused on Java before turning to Cocoa and [[ObjectiveC]].
+My C is a bit rusty since I spent a good while focused on Java before turning to Cocoa and [[ObjectiveC.
 Should have brushed up a bit, I guess.

 Anyway my new Cocoa-related question is this:

-If I create an autoreleased mutable array object inside one method, return it as type ([[NSArray]] '') and assign it to an [[NSArray]] pointer variable declared in the caller, (no pre-existing object this time, just the pointer - no more lost pointers for me!) will it actually '''be''' immutable in the environment of the caller, or do I have to do some sort of copy out there in the caller?
+If I create an autoreleased mutable array object inside one method, return it as type (General/NSArray *) and assign it to an General/NSArray pointer variable declared in the caller, (no pre-existing object this time, just the pointer - no more lost pointers for me!) will it actually **be** immutable in the environment of the caller, or do I have to do some sort of copy out there in the caller?

 And yes, I understand that I have to do a retain (or copy?) out in the caller if I want to do anything subsequently with the array.